 What we do

-We off three methods of printing, Direct to Garment, Screenprinting and Dye-Sublimation.
-Between these three methods we can decorate anything from T-shirts to Coffee Mugs; with no minimum.
-If you’re looking for a gift we can print one t-shirt or one mug (no job is to small) or if you are looking for hundreds of shirts for an event we can help; 99% of jobs are completed in-house, but if for some reason we can’t help in-house we have a network of partners across the country and can support your needs.
+We offer three methods of printing, Direct to Garment, Screenprinting, and Dye-Sublimation.
+Between these three methods, we can decorate anything from T-shirts to Coffee Mugs; with no minimum.
+If you’re looking for a gift, we can print one t-shirt or one mug (no job is too small) or if you are looking for hundreds of shirts for an event we can help; 99% of jobs are completed in-house, but if for some reason we can’t help in-house we have a network of partners across the country and can support your needs.

 How is Direct to Garment (DTG) printing done?

 Direct to Garment (DTG) is a digital printing process in which a T-Shirt is sent through a custom designed digital printer that directly prints on the garment using specialty textile inks designed for garments and like fabrics.
 The most impressive thing about DTG printing is the ability to print virtually any image.
 Unlike with screen printing, there are very few limitations and you are not limited on how many colors can be in your design.
 Full color, along with a great “hand” feel to the final print maintains the integrity of the t-shirt.

 DTG Pricing Elements

 - Size of Design - Sq Inches

 - # of Garments